-Right Click Actions Menu Description New New Custom Event Launches the Event Definition Wizard, which allows you to select how to base the event: on an existing Event Definition, or from scratch.
+Right- Click Menu "Actions" Description New New Custom Event Launches the Event Definition Wizard, which allows you to select how to base the event: on an existing Event Definition, or from scratch.
 Save As Save Event As Creates an Event Definition based on the properties of the highlighted Event Definition.
 When you select Save As , the system prompts you to save the selected Event Definition with a new name for later editing.
-Save As can also be accessed from the Properties window.
+You can also access Save As from the Properties window.